-Analysis | House ethics committee struggles to crack down on bad behavior
+Analysis | House Ethics Committee struggles to crack down on bad behavior

 “The committee is evenly divided, five-five, anything that the committee does requires a bipartisan vote.
 We need six votes,” Deutch said.

-In Deutch’s time on the committee, most investigations have centered around some version of financial impropriety, such as using campaign funds for personal purchases, abusing taxpayer-funded staff with demands that they run personal errands or inappropriate use of the annual funds given to each office for official expenditures.
+In Deutch’s time on the committee, most investigations have centered on some version of financial impropriety, such as using campaign funds for personal purchases, abusing taxpayer-funded staff with demands that they run personal errands or inappropriate use of the annual funds given to each office for official expenditures.

-In August 2020 the panel unanimously issued a letter admonishing Rep. Matt Gaetz (R-Fla.), citing the first clause of the conduct code, for threatening tweets he sent at Michael Cohen on the eve of the former lawyer for Donald Trump’s testimony in 2019.
+In August 2020 the panel unanimously issued a letter admonishing Rep. Matt Gaetz (R-Fla.), citing the first clause of the conduct code, for threatening tweets he directed at Michael Cohen in 2019, on the eve of testimony by the former lawyer for Donald Trump.

-One veteran Republican views the House as so deeply split along party lines for the committee to delve out any real punishment to someone like Cawthorn.
+One veteran Republican views the House as too deeply split along party lines for the committee to hand out any real punishment to someone like Cawthorn.

 “I would love to be able to see a system in place where, in an objective way, we could deal with members on either side of the aisle that take a serious step out of bounds,” said Rep. Steve Womack (R-Ark.), who has accused Cawthorn of making up stories about witnessing drug abuse.
 “But I’m not optimistic we can come to something like that because of the shirts-and-skins nature of politics as we know it today.”